k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04c_secret_manager_interface.md

 ### Provider-Specific Considerations and Usage Patterns

 The following are additional notes and considerations regarding **specific** Secrets Management service providers:

+#### **AWS Secrets Manager**

+   * The secret must be defined in AWS as a **key/value** secret, which AWS stores as a JSON object.
+Fabric reads the requested field out of that object, so a *Plaintext* secret cannot be used.

+   * The pattern is `secret-name.key`.
+For example, for a secret named "OracleDb" holding the keys `host` and `password`: <studio>${secretmanager:OracleDb.host} and ${secretmanager:OracleDb.password}</studio><web>OracleDb.host and OracleDb.password</web>

+     The secret name is separated from the key at the **first** dot.
+If the secret name itself contains a dot, use the URL query string instead: `secretName=my.secret.name&secretKey=password`.

+   * The secret can be identified either by its name or by its full **ARN**.
+When using an ARN, prefix the reference with the provider name, as described in [Multi Secrets Management Services](#multi-secrets-management-services).
+For example: <web>aws:arn:aws:secretsmanager:us-east-1:123456789012:secret:OracleDb-AbCdEf.password</web><studio>${secretmanager:aws:arn:aws:secretsmanager:us-east-1:123456789012:secret:OracleDb-AbCdEf.password}</studio>

 #### **HashiCorp Vault**